Quickguides

 The draftsperson must decide whether or not to specify in the clause a procedure to be followed by the expert in carrying out the expert determination and, if so, what that procedure should require the expert to adhere to.

 The absence of a procedure to be followed is unlikely to invalidate the expert determination clause.
-If the parties have not agreed the procedures to be followed upon an expert determination, that is not a void the court can fill, and the procedure in those circumstances is likely to be determined by the expert.10
+If the parties have not agreed the procedures to be followed upon an expert determination, that is not a void the court can fill, and the procedure in those circumstances is likely to be determined by the expert.11

 One short hand way of providing for a procedure for the expert determination is to incorporate by reference into the clause the rules published by a dispute resolution body with the condition that they apply except to the extent they are inconsistent with the clause.
-For example, the Resolution Institute (formerly the Institute of Arbitrators and Mediators Australia) has published rules for expert determination which cover a variety of issues including procedural aspects of the determination, including such things as:
+For example, the Resolution Institute (formerly the Institute of Arbitrators and Mediators Australia) has published rules for expert determination that cover a variety of issues including procedural aspects of the determination, including such things as:

-• the general duties of the parties to do all things reasonably necessary for the proper, expeditious and cost effective conduct of the process, including compliance by the parties;
+• the general duties of the parties to do all things reasonably necessary for the proper, expeditious and cost effective conduct of the process, including compliance by the parties with any direction or ruling by the expert as to procedural or evidentiary matters;

 • empowering the expert to make directions and rulings in relation to clarifying issues in dispute, the provision by the parties of submissions and evidentiary material;